-This page highlights changes in software functionality from what is mentioned in the last edition of this book (currently the 2nd edition).
+This page lists major changes in software functionality from what is mentioned in the book.
 If there are any errors in printing, those go here as well.
 I only mention major functional changes here, everything else can be tracked in SketchUp’s Release Notes.

 Layers are now Tags (changed with SU 2020)